 You can experience binaural rhythms using QuietSpace with head phones (or monaurally using a speaker).
 It's easy to test out which type of enhancement works best for you.

 Wave patterns that reflect our state of mind, nuerone activity and relaxation.

 QuietSpace has a feature that plays offset tones in opposite phases to create an effect (binaural beats) known to enhance specific brain rhythms e.g. from Delta for deep sleep, to Beta waves of a stimulated brain.
 When you listen through headphones you percieve a rhythm even though this rhythm is simply a difference in the tone played between each ear.

 If you use QuietSpaces with a single speaker the frequencies join together to create a rhythm too.

 The amount of noise around us has increased dramatically and sometimes it's difficult to find sanctuary for sleep, relaxation, meditation and focus, especially in the city.

 Noises with higher pitch or frequency are pretty well blocked out by windows, walls and doors, and even if they get through noise cancellation headphones and buds work well.
-But for lower frequencies (the base beat 'next door', drone and hum of aircraft, industry and trucks) cancellation doesn't work very well.
+But for lower frequencies (the base beat 'next door', AC, drone and hum of aircraft, industry and trucks) cancellation often doesn't work so well.
 And due to the shape and size of our rooms noise builds up forming a standing wave or hotspot of intense sound; often near walls, where most of us have our head boards.

 The power of mindfulness, a core component of yoga and Tai Chi Chuan, has only recently been fully embraced by clinical science.
 Mindfulness uses the rhythm and sensation of breathing as an anchor, to bring our mind and awareness into the present; setting aside thoughts of the past or imagined future, which are often a source of anxiety, stress and pain.